Alcohol & College Life

 - Importance of healthy relationships and strategies for effective communication, self–care, seeking support, and working towards balance across the various dimensions of wellness

-What is bystander intervention and how can those skills be used to step up in a variety of situations?
+What strategies can be used to effectively intervene in a variety of situations?

 - Seeking help in a substance use overdose